ku-nlp/text-cleaning/README.md

 # jp-broom: A Japanese text cleaner

 ## Description
-This project cleans Japanese texts for the usage in NLP projects.
+This project provides a simple text cleaner that removes most of the unecessary characters and symbols in Japanese text, while  keeping the original text intact.
 Japanese texts require different techniques from conventional ones, as they tend to include a wide collection of different symbols and emoticons (i.e. kaomoji).

-This package provides a simple text cleaner that removes most of the unecessary characters and symbols, while keeping the original text intact.
+Original work is from https://github.com/ku-nlp/text-cleaning, but the code has been heavily modified at this point.
+Primary changes include:
+- Conversion from a script-based to a package-based structure
+- The package direction moving towards suitability for NLP projects
+- Support for more modern versions of Python.

 ## Cleaning Example